Paramedics told investigators that Elijah McClain had 'excited delirium,' a disputed condition | KRDO

 Associated Press

 Cooper alleged McClain tried to get away from the officers, at one point attempting to walk up a grassy area outside an apartment building where he was being held by police.
 The claim is at odds with body camera footage that shows McClain handcuffed and pinned to the ground by multiple officers before Cooper injected him with ketamine.
-McClain cannot always be seen on the footage but no attempt to get away was mentioned at the previous trials of three police officers who were also indicted in the deadly stop.
+McClain cannot always be seen on the footage but no attempt to get away was mentioned at the previous trials of the three police officers.

 Cichuniec, the senior officer of the medical crew, said it was his decision to give McClain ketamine and that it was the first time he was involved with administering it.
 He said they were dispatched to help because of a report that a man had been running around in a mask, not making sense and waving his arms at people.